 Q: May I make a school group reservation over the phone?

-No. Due to the high volume of school requests and the number of details we must collect, we need you to fill out a form.
-You may do this online or download the request form, fill it out, and mail it in.
+Due to the high volume of school requests and the number of details we must collect, we need you to fill out the form.

 Q: I am bringing more/fewer students than I indicated on my request form.
 How do I make a change?